Admissions requirements vary widely from program to program. Please check the prerequisites for schools to which you hope to apply.

 A majority of the graduate occupational therapy programs require that applicants have completed volunteer hours observing occupational therapy practice.
 The number of hours and practice settings required vary and applicants should consult the program’s webpage and/or the AOTA website for the observation requirements for each program.
 Hours required or suggested by Virginia programs range from 30 to 50.
 The mentor at the observation site will be required to complete written verification that the applicant has completed the experience.

-Virginia Occupational Therapy Graduate Programs suggested prerequisites may include the following: Introductory Biology (BIOL 103 and/or BIOL 104), Anatomy and Physiology (BIOL 124 and BIOL 125), Life Span Human Development (PSYC 211 or EDUC 302), Abnormal Psychology (PSYC 325), Research Methods, Cultural Anthropology (ANTH 114) + Possible Upper Level Anthropology, Introductory Sociology (SOCY 101) + Possible Upper Level Sociology, Rehabilitative Biomechanics (KINE 400 – must be proceeded by KINE 360/Strength Training Concepts and Applications), Elementary Statistics (STAT 250), Medical Terminology (ATEP 201), Bioethics (PHIL 309).
+Virginia Occupational Therapy Graduate Programs suggested prerequisites may include the following: Introductory Biology (BIOL 103 and BIOL 106 and 107), Anatomy and Physiology (BIOL 124 and BIOL 125), Life Span Human Development (PSYC 211 or EDUC 302), Abnormal Psychology (PSYC 325), Research Methods, Cultural Anthropology (ANTH 114) + Possible Upper Level Anthropology, Introductory Sociology (SOCY 101) + Possible Upper Level Sociology, Rehabilitative Biomechanics (KINE 400 – must be proceeded by KINE 360/Strength Training Concepts and Applications), Elementary Statistics (STAT 250), Medical Terminology (ATEP 201), Bioethics (PHIL 309).
 For further details see:

 The website, Explore Health Careers, describes occupational therapy in the following way, “Occupational therapy (OT) is a science-driven, evidenced-based profession that enables people of all ages to live life to its fullest by helping them promote health and prevent-or live better with-illness, injury or disability.
 OT services typically include: customized treatment programs to improve one’s ability to perform daily activities; comprehensive home and job site evaluations with adaptation recommendations; performance skills assessments and treatment; adaptive equipment recommendations and usage training; guidance to family members and caregivers.”